mschmaus201/mschmaus201.github.io/source/_posts/2013-06-19-hello-world.markdown

 ---

 ##Hello World
-My name is Matt and this is my first blog post!
+My name is Matt and this is my first blog post.
 I find understanding why people are where they are today is incredibly valuable, so before I begin with the more technical posts, I'd just like to introduce myself...

 ###Background

 ####My First Computers

-Born in NYC and raised in New Jersey (stop the jokes right now), my first interaction with computers began with the family's Windows 95-powered Gateway 2000.
-I absolutely LOVED playing games on that thing - Skyroads (still play with that one when I'm feeling nastalgic), Oregon Trail, Roller Coaster Tycoon, and Myst (I never really figured out what to do in that haha).
+Born in NYC and raised in New Jersey, my first interaction with computers began with the family's Windows 95-powered Gateway 2000.
+I absolutely LOVED playing games on that thing - Skyroads (still play with that one when I'm feeling nostalgic), Oregon Trail, Roller Coaster Tycoon, and Myst (I never really figured out what to do in that).
 It took a few years of just playing on PC's to really appreciate what they can do.
 It wasn't until we got two Dell towers for the house (one for the parents and one for the kids) that I really became obsessed.

 Within a few months of getting these, newer and faster models had come out.
-But unlike this new Mac I got a few months ago (my first one!), all the parts were easily replaceable.
+But unlike this new Mac I got a few months ago, all the parts were easily replaceable.
 Of course my parents wouldn't let me touch their computer, so against my siblings' will, I opened ours up and began tinkering around.
 I ordered a few extra RAM sticks, a new hard drive, and "borrowed" a friend's copy of Windows 2000.
 And luckily, my closest friends were all into computers and technology (and of course video games) the same way I was.

 Separate from computers, my dad instilled in me this curiosity and desire to build and fix things.
-I NEEDED (and still do!) to understand how things actually work.
+I needed (and still do) to understand how things actually work.
 From building outdoor furniture (and refusing to read the instructions), to watching him and my grandfather work on their cars, to watching documentaries on TV on how things were made, I just couldn't imagine myself using something without understanding how it actually worked.
 And if something broke, I would sit there for HOURS and get pissed off to no end until I figured out how to fix it.
 More than anything else, that mindset applies to technology.

 One of my favorites quotes about programming (can't remember where I read it) is "developers are nothing if not compulsive problem solvers."
 By the time high school came around I knew exactly what I wanted to focus on.